 The apprentice will learn the Trade by working with an experienced Journey Worker.
 The work itself will vary from day to day.
 Electricians work in all kinds of weather, inside and outside.
 You could be digging a ditch, handling heavy conduit, pulling heavy cable, or climbing in the steel.
 On another, day you could be running small conduit and pulling small wire for lights and receptacles, or trying to find out why a motor doesn’t run when the start button is pushed.
 The variety of work you may be expected to perform, and the weather and other conditions under which you may be expected to perform it, are almost limitless.
 The work is usually physical, often dirty, and it usually requires that you use your mind at the same time.

 You can apply for our program online here.
-You can apply in person at the following locations:

 You must be a US Citizen or have the right to work in the US.
 You will need to supply a copy of your birth certificate at the time of application.